garmin21/vue-type-check/README.md

 Usage: vue-type-check or vtc
 Options:
-  --workspace        path to your workspace, required --srcDir           path to the folder which contains your Vue components, will fallback to the workspace when not passed --onlyTemplate     whether to check the script code in a single file component
+  --workspace        path to your workspace, required 项目根目录 --srcDir           path to the folder which contains your Vue components, will fallback to the workspace when not passed src文件夹
+  --onlyTemplate     whether to check the script code in a single file component
 ```